kaushal289/Sem2JavaFinal/README.md

 <img src="s4.PNG"/>

 <h2 align="left">Conclusion</h2>
 With the help of this app user can find a perfect smartphone.
-User also cn sell the smartphone.
+User also can sell the smartphone.